Skip to main content

+Windsurf’s context engine builds a deep understanding of your codebase, past actions, and next intent.
 Historically, code-generation approaches focused on fine-tuning large language models (LLMs) on a codebase, which is difficult to scale to the needs of every individual user.
 A more recent and popular approach leverages retrieval-augmented generation (RAG), which focuses on techniques to construct highly relevant, context-rich prompts to elicit accurate answers from an LLM.
+We’ve implemented an optimized RAG approach to codebase context, which produces higher quality suggestions and fewer hallucinations.

 Windsurf offers full fine-tuning for enterprises, and the best solution combines fine-tuning with RAG.